|Support||Chat & Email|

 The cheapest that you can get CyberGhost for right now is $2.75 per month, but you’ll have to purchase the three-year plan.
 Monthly plans will be significantly more money at $12.99 per month, as you can see below.

 The key question with pricing is always value, or what you get for your money.
-I’d say there are other VPNs that offer more value with certain coupons (see the ExpressVPN coupon for example).
+I’d say there are other VPNs that offer more value with certain coupons.
+NordVPN is comparably priced to CyberGhost, and they also offer a NordVPN coupon for more savings.
+(Check out the Cyberghost vs NordVPN comparison for more info.)

 Refund policy – CyberGhost offers two different refund windows, depending on the subscription plan you choose: